Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Rust Oleum Spray Lacquer

-First up is understanding that lacquer is an acrylic-based spray and a protective mask rated for chemical use is a must.
+First up is understanding that lacquer is an acrylic-based spray and a protective mask rated for chemical use is necessary.

-I’ve occasionally used a spray like this for touch-ups and small projects where I didn’t want to use my HVLP sprayer.
+I’ve occasionally used a spray like this for touch-ups and small projects where I wanted to use something other than my HVLP sprayer.

 Other uses include application over old finishes or even paint.
-But, make sure you test it on a small (non-visible) area to make sure the solvents do not damage the existing coats.
+Lastly, test it on a small (non-visible) area to ensure the solvents do not damage the existing finish.

 Pros